-If you want to apply for a property you have seen through Goundrys lettings then you will need to provide the following:
+If you want to apply for a property you have seen through Goundrys lettings then you will be likely tol need to provide the following:

-Satisfactory references - we will run a credit check on applicants, contact employers to confirm income and position held, contact previous landlords/agents to check your rental history.
+Satisfactory references - we may run a credit check on applicants, contact employers to confirm income and position held, contact previous landlords/agents to check your rental history.

-Cleared Funds - If you are a successful applicant then we will require 1.5 months rent as a security deposit and 1 month’s rent in advance, these must be paid in cleared funds prior to the commencement of the tenancy.
+Cleared Funds - If you are a successful applicant then we will require a deposit equivalent to 5 weeks rent as a security deposit and 1 month’s rent in advance, these must be paid in cleared funds prior to the commencement of the tenancy.
 Cleared funds will be cash or monies that have cleared in our client account.

 As the tenant of a property you have certain responsibilities and are expected to treat the property in a certain manner as set out by law, this includes:

 You will be expected to pay the specified rent by the date specified in your agreement.
 This will most likely be on a monthly basis in advance.

 2. Report maintenance issues